bitpay/csharp-bitpay-client/GUIDE.md

 This SDK implements BitPay's remote client authentication and authorization strategy.
 No private or shared-secret information is ever transmitted over the wire.

-You can integrate our C# client easily using the NuGet package manager.
-This package is located at: https://www.nuget.org/packages/BitPay/

 ### Dependencies

 You must have a BitPay merchant account to use this SDK.
 It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).